Where and when will the race start and finish ?

 Will there be water stations along the route ?

 Yes.
 There will be a water station every 5 kilometres along the course.
-If you want to take on water, please be prepared and considerate, do not cross in front of other runners, do not stop suddenly, and carry on running – there are others behind you.
+If you want to take on water, please be prepared and considerate, do not cross in front of other runners, do not stop suddenly, carry on running – there are others behind you.
+Water will be provided in cups or bottles - there will be no energy drinks or bars, however if you wish to bring your own, our marshals will be pleased to place them at your nominated stations.

 Are there toilets on the course ?